nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. ConcertPhonebook shows a list of persons
 3. User requests to edit a person in the list
-4. AddressBook edits the person
+4. ConcertPhonebook edits the person

     Use case ends.